Collab4exaNBody/doc_exaNBody/sources/AlgorithmPatterns.rst

 .. note::

-	To improve the performance of Compute Cell Particles, you can choose to run it only on non-empty cells, meaning cells that contain at least one particle.
+	To improve the performance of Reduce Cell Particles, you can choose to run it only on non-empty cells, meaning cells that contain at least one particle.
 This feature is particularly useful in DEM (Discrete Element Method), where it is common 		to encounter a significant number of empty cells.
 To use this feature, you can rely on the default parameters `cells_idx`, which is a list containing the indexes of the non-empty cells, and `n_cells`, which indicates the number of non-empty cells.

 Compute Pair Interaction